alessiogandelli/raspberry_config/README.md

 # raspberry_config

+## connect to raspberry
+use [ZeroTier](https://my.zerotier.com) create an account and connect your raspberry and your pc

+- install zerotier
+- connect to network
+- approve device on web app

+ssh@the.ip.you.find

 its main purpose is to keep alive different telegram bots

 in the folder **telegram_bot** there are all the cloned repository